deepanshs/mrsimulator/docs/user_guide/method/method.rst

 A :ref:`method_api` object is a collection of attributes that describe an NMR method.
 In ``mrsimulator``, all methods are described through five keywords -

-In ``mrsimulator`` we have two classes of methods.
-The first are **named methods** and the second are **custom methods**

-Named Methods
-'''''''''''''

-Named methods are methods with some pre-defined attributes

-Custom Methods
-''''''''''''''

-Custom methods can contain whatever you like

 Reference Tables
 ----------------